rjrodger/simpledb/README.md

    * _delayscale_: (optional, default=100), delay multiplier, in milliseconds
    * _randomdelay_: (optional, default=true), apply a random delay multiplier between 0 and 1
    * _expbase_: (optional, default=4), exponent base, for the formula that calculates delay time when SimpleDB fails
+   * _nolimit_: (optional, default=false), if true, it will return results over the max limit of 2500 with subsequent api requests

 ## Logging